Basic Data Transfer

 T, U

-Operand data type.
-For details about the supported data types, see Supported Channels and Data Types.
+Data type of the operand.
+For details about supported data types, see Supported Paths and Data Types.

 Table 2 Parameters